Get off the beaten path and beyond the usual tourist highlights with these fun and unusual things to do in Paris…

 Recommended by: Ivan, Mind the Travel

-Located near Monge in 5th arrondissement, Arènes de Lutèce is a Gallo-Roman arena dating from the first century AD.
+Located near Monge in the 5th arrondissement, Arènes de Lutèce is a Gallo-Roman arena dating from the first century AD.
 It was once an amphitheatre that could seat up to 17,000 spectators.

 Few tourists visit the site as it’s hidden from street view in the Latin Quarter.
 Arènes de Lutèce is a great place to relax, soak up some sun, and experience life like a real Parisian.

-18 – Museum of Romantic Life
+18 – Explore the Museum of Romantic Life

 Recommended by: Kate, Our Escape Clause